 At the end of the Turnitin Report, you will also see a “Similarity index” – this tells you the percentage similarity Turnitin has detected between your work and the papers and sources in its database.

 Have a look through your work and find the parts which are highlighted, and which have a match of 1% or higher with another source.
 Did you use this source when writing your work?
 Have you tried to paraphrase, or is it a direct quote?
 Have you directly quoted without using quotation marks?
 Have you included full reference information for each source (including secondary sources, where appropriate)?

 If you haven’t used this source, have a think about how the similarity could have occurred.
 For example, are the words highlighted very commonly used in your field?

 It is also helpful to check through the work for any examples where there may be extended text matches – i.e. large parts of sentences or paragraphs.
 Even where the overall text match with a source may be relatively low, examples of exact or very close text matches like this may be deemed significant and require an explanation.

 I’m a Social Work or Nursing student – will academic misconduct be referred to the Fitness to Practise procedure?

-If, following investigation, the StAMP determine that a Nursing or Social Work student has committed academic misconduct, this may be referred to the Fitness to Practise proceedings.
+If the StAMP determine that a Nursing or Social Work student has committed academic misconduct following an investigation, this may be referred to the Fitness to Practise proceedings.

 If you are notified of this, you are strongly encouraged to contact YUSU’s Advice and Support Centre (for Undergraduates) at email@example.com or the GSA Advice Service (for Postgraduates) at firstname.lastname@example.org.

-I’ve been found to have committed academic misconduct and I want to appeal or complain.
+I’ve been found to have committed academic misconduct and I want to appeal.
 What do I do?

 What support is available to me from the Students’ Unions?